This post may contain affiliate links.

 I couldn’t find ANY child-friendly books or videos about Piet Mondrian (if you know of any please comment!).
 Our library did have a huge compilation book filled with photographs of his artwork though.
 We spent a few weeks flipping through the book and finding artwork that we liked.

-We made our own Mondrian-inspired art over the course of three days.
+We created our own Mondrian art project over the course of three days.

 Mondrian art does not always have the same spacing between lines so space the lines in a way that is pleasing to YOUR eye.